LeNPaul/portfolio-jekyll-theme/pages/about.md

 Now, after years of operating as a semi-professional illustrator creating logos and T-shirt designs for bands mostly, I'm hoping to become a full-fledged professional.
 And to that end, I've enrolled in the University of Bergen to study Visual Communication.

 What else ...?
-If I'm not working on a commission, then I'm working on my own science fiction comic book.
+When I'm not working on a commission or a study assignment, then I'm usually working on my own science fiction comic book.

 <!-- # My Process
 Here's how I typically work.
 First, I ask you what kind of design you have in mind.
 Then I'll do some sketches and send them your way, and you can choose which design you favor.